netbucket/privatetls/README.md

 The call to `StartHTTPSListener` will generate a self-signed RSA based TLS certificate with a random 2048 bit key.
 The certificate is valid for 1 year.

 # More control
-If you want more control over the TLS configuration, use `privatetls.NewTLSConfig()` to generate a certificate and return it back to you via an instance of `tls.Config` struct:
+If you want more control over the TLS configuration, use `privatetls.NewCert()` to generate a certificate and return it back to you:
 ```go
 package main